EdCharbeneau/InlineIpsum/readme.md

 #InlineIpsum for jQuery
 The InlineIpsum for jQuery plugin provides a fluent API that creates Lorem Ipsum text at runtime using simple helper extension methods.
 The InlineIpsum plugin for jQuery is specifically for reducing prototyping markup.
+Since lorem ipsum is injected at runtime, your markup remains untouched and your source code remains clean.

 ###Install InlineIpsum for jQuery:
 1. Reference jQuery ``<script src="jquery-1.8.3.min.js"></script>``
 2. Reference inlineIpsum ``<script src="jquery.inlineIpsum.min.js"></script>``
 3. Initialize the plugin ``<script>$('body *').inlineIpsum();></script>``
+4. Place @Html.Ipsum.p() in anywhere in your document's body to generate a paragraph of lorem ipsum.

-Download InlineIpsum and run the index.html from the Demo folder.
+For a full example, download InlineIpsum and run the index.html from the Demo folder.

-###Getting started.
+###Getting started

+**Here are some things you can do with inlineIpsum**

+Each helper his highly configurable, detailed documentation is coming soon.
+See the demo for a sample of what's possible.

 	Paragraph
 	@Html.Ipsum.p()